Cosmo-Tech/Babylon-End-User-Doc/docs/guides/create_update_solution.md

   name: Apply dataset
   description: Creating dataset with nothing but update
   sourceType: None | AzureStorage | ADT | File
+  source:
+    path: # path to the folder in AzureStorage, mandatory if sourceType is AzureStorage
+          # and no local file is provided
+    location: # mandatory field if sourceType is ADT: path to dataset stored in ADT;
+              # if sourceType is AzureStorage, default value is set to organization
+              # container, you can edit this field if you want to use a dataset from
+              # another container
+    name: # field used for sourceType AzureStorage, by default is set to storage account
+          # name referenced in state; edit it if you want to use a dataset from another
+          # account
   security:
    default: viewer
    accessControlList: